binary-craft/conanpack/README.md

 ### Compiler choice
 Conan will choose a default compiler depending on the environment.
 You can override this by setting the option `-s compiler=gcc` if you want to use GCC, for example.

-Also see [the Conan documentation](https://opensource.apple.com/source/clang/clang-23/clang/tools/clang/www/comparison.html#gcc) for more information about these settings.
+Also see [the Conan documentation](https://docs.conan.io/2/reference/commands/build.html) for more information about these settings.

 ## Maintaining
 This project is aimed to have a straightforward maintenance by using all relevant automation that we can.
-Automation is used for:
-- Building and pushing the images on any relevant changes to the `main` branch.
-- Checking for upstream Ubuntu LTS updates and automatically integrating them
-- Snyk vulnerability scanning

-### Dependency versions
-#### Ubuntu LTS
-Within the same LTS version there is an automation in place to automatically upgrade to the latest patch and/or minor version.
-If a new Ubuntu LTS (with a major version change) is published this is considered a breaking change, such releases will get their own tags in line with Ubuntu Docker image tagging strategy.

-#### APT packages
-APT packages will be automatically updated on rebuild to their latest versions suitable for the Ubuntu LTS release in use.

-#### CMake, Conan
-Pinning is done on major versions.
-Any patch and/or minor updates will be automatically applied on rebuild.

 ## Contributing
 This project is open for any contributions that you might have.
 Bugfixes and feature enhancements are very welcome.